grinnell-cs/csc151-images/_mps/combining-images.md

 * 0, 1, and 2 could represent a solid circle of diameter 30;
 * 3, 4, and 5 could represent a solid square of side-length 30;
 * 6 and 7 could represent a solid diamond of width 30 and height 30; and
-* 8 and 9 could represent a solid-equilateral triangle of edge-length 30.
+* 8 and 9 could represent a solid equilateral triangle of edge-length 30.

 The next digit in the list would then represent the color, using the following procedure.